Country and Contemporary Hawaiian Group “A‘ea‘e” Release Their Debut Recording

 “Ku‘u Ipo Ma Ke Kai Loa” is a Hawaiian interpretation of Gaylord Holomālia’s composition, “Lover of Mine,” most famously recorded by Kalapana and Israel “Brudda Iz” Kamakawiwo‘ole.
 Makia’s daughter, Māpuana Makia, joins him in this moving duet.
 Māpuana is perhaps best known as “Dr. Noelani Nakayama” on the Disney+ series, “Doogie Kamealoha, M.D.”

-The final track, “I Ka La‘i O Lahaina,” is a re-recording of one of Donaghy and Makuakāne’s earliest collaborations, but reenvisioned for this release.
+The final track, “I Ka La‘i O Lahaina,” is one of Donaghy and Makuakāne’s earliest collaborations.
 Jim Riley, the drummer of the country music group Rascal Flatts, contributed drum tracks to the song.